 The Department of Law has a large and comprehensive network of partner universities around the world, and can advise you on planning a period of study abroad.
 The ideal point in time to spend a semester abroad is the third semester.
 If you want to spend more than one semester abroad, it is also possible to integrate a longer period of study abroad into your program.
 Please contact the international coordinators at the Department of Law for further advice.
 Even though spending a semester abroad is optional, it is taken into account in the regular degree plan.

 Students who wish to earn a doctorate from the University of Mannheim must have completed their master’s program with a final grade that meets the admission requirements.
 They must also find a supervisor.
-For comprehensive information on pursuing a doctoral degree, please see the regulations and procedures governing the doctoral dissertation (only available in German).

 Applicants need to have a bachelor’s degree in Law to be admitted to the Master of Laws.
 A degree in a different field is sufficient if it requires students to obtain at least 16 ECTS credits in law subjects and if it is recognized as equivalent by the admissions committee.